What parents need to know about Brawl Stars to keep their children safe while playing one of the world’s most popular video game apps.

 Ratings aside, is Brawl Stars really safe for kids?
 Qustodio put together this quick and essential guide for parents to help you quickly understand what the Brawl Stars game is about and to be fully aware of any safety concerns related to the app that’s probably on your child’s mobile phone or tablet right now.

-Qustodio’s Quick & Essential Guide to Brawl Stars
+Qustodio’s Safety Guide to the Brawl Stars video game app

 What is Brawl Stars and why do kids love this game so much?

 Brawl Stars is a top-down (aerial view) gaming app created by Finnish mobile game development company Supercell, the makers of Clash of Clans and Clash Royale.
 In this multiplayer shooter game, “Brawlers” attack other brawlers in three-on-three, duo, solo, special and competitive events or battles.
 Players can select their brawler’s distinctive attack, super (special attack), and health.

 Kids like the game’s cartoonish, not scary, animation, the colorful characters, and the quick pace of play with their friends or other brawlers with the same skill level (though some complain the matchmaking isn’t always perfect).
 Kids also like that Brawl Stars is a pretty simple game to pick up and play in a mobile environment with a digital left and right joystick to easily move, aim and shoot.

 Is Brawl Stars safe for my child?

 The risks involved in letting your child play Brawl Stars are not unique to Brawl Stars.
 Like most video games, Brawl Stars contains violence, gives the child access to chat rooms with strangers and contains loot boxes and in-app purchases, and it’s designed to be addictive.
 Here we look at each of those online gaming risks in detail: